guilload/quickwit/docs/guides/aws-setup.md

 If all these possibilities are exhausted, an error is returned.

-## AWS Region
+## AWS region

-Quickwit attempts to find an AWS Region in multiple locations and with the following order of precedence:
+Quickwit attempts to find an AWS region in multiple locations and with the following order of precedence:

 1. Environment variables (`AWS_REGION` then `AWS_DEFAULT_REGION`)